jayanthkoushik/alphanet/paper/sections/2_relwork.md

 typically not guaranteed nor provided in long-tailed datasets.
 Additional \ac{SVM} work uses regularized minimization to learn the coefficients necessary to combine patches from other classifiers[@2012.Zisserman.Aytar].

-While these approaches are conceptually similar to AlphaNet, AlphaNet has the additional advantage of _learning_ the compositional coefficients without any hyper-parameters and tuning.
+While these approaches are conceptually similar to our method, AlphaNet has the additional advantage of *learning* the compositional coefficients without any hyper-parameters and tuning.
 Specifically, different novel classes will have their own sets of composition coefficients, and similar novel classes will naturally have similar coefficients.
 Learning such varying sets of coefficients is difficult in previous classical approaches, which either learn a fixed set of alphas for all novel classes or are forced to introduce more complex group sparsity-like constraints.
 Finally, in zero-shot learning there exist methods which compose classifiers of known visual concepts to learn a completely new classifier[@2013.Elgammal.Elhoseiny; @2017.Hebert.Misra;
 @2015.Salakhutdinov.Ba; @2016.Sha.Changpinyo].
-However, such composition
+However, such
-is often guided by additional attribute supervision or textual description--two factors on which AlphaNet does not depend.
+composition is often guided by additional attribute supervision or textual description -- two factors on which AlphaNet does not depend.

 ## Learning transformations between models and classes {#sec:relwork:transformation}